lfulmer/earthseed/background/TensorFlow.md

 Architecture:
+- API: Defines the architecture by which a user interacts with a software package (e.g. "...subroutine definitions, communication protocols, and tools...").

-- API: Defines the foundational vocabulary for a piece of software (e.g. "...subroutine definitions, communication protocols, and tools...").
+foundational vocabulary for a piece of software (e.g. "...subroutine definitions, communication protocols, and tools...").
 If programming is just a bunch of instructions for where to point, then the API is the foundational place where all other functions, modules (etc.) point.